I recently discovered a beautiful old churchyard called Dunleckney Parish Churchyard.

 Dunleckney – Dun Leicne – Fort of the Flagstones – also known as – Fort of the Hillside.

-It is possible this area (graveyard) was the site of an earlier Christian settlement.
-Gaelic monks founded a monastery nearby at Aghta in the 6th century (St. Fintan).
+In fact, Gaelic monks founded a monastery nearby at Aghta in the 6th century (St. Fintan).

-The detached three-bay, single cell Church of Ireland was built in the late eighteenth century but abandoned in the mid nineteenth century when serviced transferred to St. Mary`s Church, Bagenalstown.
-The walled enclosure adjoining the west wall of the church was a common feature of churches of the late 18th and early 19th century.
+The detached three-bay, single-cell Church of Ireland was built in the late eighteenth century.
+But abandoned in the mid-nineteenth century when service transferred to St. Mary`s Church, Bagenalstown.
+The walled enclosure adjoining the west wall of the church was a common feature of churches of the late 18th and early 19th centuries.
 Reserved for the landowner`s family, it contains tombstones for members of the Bagenal and Newton families.
-A Colonel Newton married into Bagenal family.
-Walter Bagenal founded the nearby town of Bagenalstown in the 1700`s.
-He had vision of mirroring the city of Versailles in nothern France and built a grand courthouse and some public buildings.
+Colonel Newton married into the Bagenal family.
+Walter Bagenal founded the nearby town of Bagenalstown in the 1700s.
+He had a vision of mirroring the city of Versailles in northern France.
+And built a grand courthouse and some public buildings.
 Shortly after, his efforts were frustrated by the re-routing of the coach road away from the town.
 His courthouse is now the town library.

 The present remains consist of a rectangular structure which is probably medieval in date.
-In this church is a plaque to the memory of two eighteenth century parish priests.
+In this church is a plaque to the memory of two eighteenth-century parish priests.
 It was erected by Fr.
 Michael Prendergast in 1810 and commemorates his uncle and grand-uncle both, like himself, priests of Dunleckney.
-This reveals a typical tradition of priesthood within Irish family.
-About the middle of the 18th century, Roman Catholic services were transfered to a timber church at Khnocknacorrah nearer the town, but still on Dunleckney estate.
+This reveals a typical tradition of priesthood within Irish families.
+About the middle of the 18th century, Roman Catholic services were transferred to a timber church at Khnocknacorrah nearer the town, but still on Dunleckney estate.
 This church of the Penal Law period was in use for about 80 years, before the present parish of Bagenalstown was formed early in the 19th century, St Andrew’s Church became the parish church.
-This church was located next to a row of lime trees which still grow there.
+This church was located next to a row of lime trees that still grow there.

-There is also a private graveyard for the Bagenals, Newtons and Veseys of Dunleckney Manor.
+There is also a private graveyard for the Bagenals, Newtons, and Veseys of Dunleckney Manor.
 This area, known as the Newton Plot, was originally outside of the boundary of the main graveyard.
-It became part of the main graveyard, when the graveyard was extended along the south and west boundaries in 1846 A.D. approx. It is enclosed by yew tree.
+It became part of the main graveyard when the graveyard was extended along the south and west boundaries in 1846 A.D. approx. It is enclosed by a yew tree.
 The old road to Newtown passed along the west and north boundaries of the graveyard.
-The entrance to the graveyard is on the partial reamins of this road.
+The entrance to the graveyard is on the partial remains of this road.

 Then, a memorial stone was erected in 2020 A.D. by the graveyard committee to the memory of all who are buried here, in both marked and unmarked graves.

-Source: Information board in Dunleckney Parish Chuchyard.
+Source: Information board in Dunleckney Parish Churchyard.

-Location of Dunleckney Parish Chuchyard:
+Location of Dunleckney Parish Churchyard:

-Below my photos taken in June 2021.
+Below are photos I took in June 2021.